-Net Capital Expenditures
+2. Net Capital Expenditures

 - Net capital expenditures represent the difference between capital expenditures and depreciation.
-Depreciation is a cash inflow that pays for some or a lot (or sometimes all of) the capital expenditures. - In general, the net capital expenditures will be a function of how fast a firm is growing or expecting to grow.
-High growth firms will have much higher net capital expenditures than low growth firms. - Assumptions about net capital expenditures can therefore never be made independently of assumptions about growth in the future.
+Net Cap Ex = Capital Expenditures - Depreciation Depreciation is a cash inflow that pays for some or a lot (or sometimes all of) the capital expenditures. - In general, the net capital expenditures will be a function of how fast a firm is growing or expecting to grow. - High growth firms will usually have much higher net capital expenditures than low growth firms. - Assumptions about net capital expenditures can therefore never be made independently of assumptions about growth in the future.